namespace-team/namespace_jsons/README.md

 # namespace_jsons
-collection of json for internal apps
+collection of jsons for internal apps